nithinmohantk/python-health-claim-analytic-hub-demo/CONTRIBUTING.md

    ```

 7. **Create a Pull Request** with:
-   - Clear title and description
+   - Clear title following convention (e.g., "Add: feature description")
+   - Detailed description using the PR template
-   - Reference to related issues
+   - Reference to related issues (use "Closes #123" or "Fixes #456")
    - Screenshots (for UI changes)

+   The PR template will automatically populate when creating a PR.
+See [Branch Protection Rules](.github/BRANCH_PROTECTION.md) for requirements.

 ## Coding Standards